DimitriosKaratis/Analysis-and-Design-of-Algorithms-Project/README.md

 3. **Complexity Analysis**: Rigorous time and space complexity evaluation
 4. **Contradiction Arguments**: Proof by contradiction for greedy algorithm optimality

-## ⚙️ Tools & Implementation
+## Implementation
-- Reports are written in Greek, while the README provides an English overview.
+- Report is written in Greek, while the README provides an English overview.